reselbob/simple-node-grpc/README.md

 # Simple gRPC

-This is a project intended to demonstrate how to run both a gRPC server and web client that uses the server.
+This is a project intended to demonstrate how to run both a gRPC server and CLI client that uses the server.

 Both client CLI tool and server are written in Node.js.